 1523 E. Starr Ave., 936/468-4129

-Meandering trails weave through high pine canopy and an extensive collection of ornamental shrubs and trees, notably deciduous azaleas, hydrangeas and camellias.
+Meandering trails weave through a high pine canopy and an extensive collection of ornamental shrubs and trees, notably deciduous azaleas, hydrangeas and camellias.
 Savor a stroll in the seven-course labyrinth.

 Jim and Beth Kingham Children’s Garden

 806 East College St., 936/468-4129

 The Jim & Beth Kingham Children’s Garden was established with community support to create a tranquil and beautiful outdoor space for learning.
 There are many facets within this garden, but the crown jewel is our Timber Frame Pavilion built in 1998 by the Timber Framers Guild of North America.
 The Jim & Beth Kingham Children’s Garden is a popular place on campus for picnics and studying, and it welcomes approximately 3,000 children each April for the Bugs, Bees, Butterflies and Blossoms Festival.
 This garden is named in honor of Jim and Beth Kingham, enthusiastic supporters of SFA and the Nacogdoches community.